 - An assessment of the Entrant Team’s ability to execute against their plan.

-Stipends: Each Entrant Team selected to participate in the Initial Skills Development Period will be eligible to receive a stipend award of $250,000 U.S. dollars (in any number of installments as determined by Sponsor in its sole discretion), which will be awarded to the Universities of the selected Entrant Teams in the form of restricted research grants.
-These stipends will be awarded to the Universities and not the Entrant Teams or any individual Entrant, and will be subject to the University signing and returning any documents required by Sponsor (including IRS forms W-9 and/or W-8) and to the University agreeing in writing that no more than 35% of the research grants may be allocated to administrative fees.
-Entrant Teams will not be eligible to begin participating in the Competition until all required documentation has been completed by the University.
-The grants will be awarded to support two full-time students or the equivalent of two full-time students for the duration of the Competition and one month of the Faculty Advisor’s salary.
-Each University will be responsible for allocating and managing the funds within these guidelines and for payment and reporting of any required taxes, withholdings, fees or duties.
-Sponsor is not responsible for ensuring all or any portion of stipend research grants are distributed to Entrants.
+Stipends: Each Entrant Team selected to participate in the Initial Skills Development Period will be eligible to receive a restricted research grant of $250,000 U.S. dollars (paid in any number of installments as determined by Sponsor in its sole discretion, subject to Entrant Team’s continued participation in and eligibility for the Competition), which will be paid to the Universities of the selected Entrant Teams in the form of restricted research grants.
+These grants will be awarded to the Universities and not the Entrant Teams or any individual Entrant, and will be subject to the University signing and returning any agreements or other documents required by Sponsor (including IRS forms W-9 and/or W-8) and to the University agreeing in writing that no more than 35% of the research grants may be allocated to administrative fees.
+Entrant Teams will not be eligible to begin participating in the Competition until all required agreements and other documentation have been completed by the University.
+The grants are intended to support two full-time students or the equivalent of two full-time students during the Competition and one month of the Faculty Advisor’s salary.
+Each University will be responsible for allocating and managing the funds within these guidelines and for payment and reporting of any required taxes, withholdings, fees, or duties.
+Sponsor is not responsible for managing the funds, including their allocation or distribution by the University, after they are paid to the University.
 Each member of an Entrant Team whose University receives a stipend award, and its Faculty Advisor, will also receive Alexa-enabled devices (up to a maximum of four devices per Entrant Team, including the device provided to the Faculty Advisor), free AWS services to support the development of their TaskBot (subject to reasonable limitations set by Sponsor), and support from the Alexa team as determined by Sponsor.

 Stipends are non-transferable except as directed by Sponsor.
-No stipend substitutions or cash redemptions are allowed except as designed by Sponsor.
-Except where prohibited by law, all federal, state, provincial or other tax liabilities or withholdings are the responsibility of the University and the Sponsor will not be responsible for any tax deductions which may be necessary, except that Sponsor may withhold taxes as required by law.
+No stipend substitutions or cash redemptions are allowed except as designated by Sponsor.
+Except where prohibited by law, all federal, state, provincial, or other tax liabilities or withholdings are the responsibility of the University and the Sponsor will not be responsible for any tax deductions which may be necessary, except that Sponsor may withhold taxes as required by law.
 Universities are responsible for any costs and expenses associated with stipend acceptance and use.
 If an Entrant Team withdraws from the Competition or does not remain compliant with these Official Rules, Sponsor will be relieved of any obligation to pay any remaining portion of the stipend to the Entrant Team’s University.
-All details of stipend not specified herein shall be determined solely by Sponsor.
+All details relating to the stipend not specified herein shall be determined solely by Sponsor.